pascalc/nosy/README.md

   * tweet_classifier.py - Consum JSON from the Twitter stream and saves it in the proper format to the mongoDB.
   * run_classifier.sh - Basch script to run the tweet_classifier.py with correct arguments.
   * stream_example.rb - A example demonstrating real-time publishing using Juggernaut library (JavaScript).
 NOTE: Deprecated.
 HTML5 offers server sent event which replicates the Juggernaut functionality.
+ * corpus - Logic for interacting with the corpus
   * corpus_handler.py - A REST end-point for browsing the corpus
   * tweet_harvester.py - Runs a TwitterHandler and transforms Twitter's JSON into our classification objects.
  * flicktweet-scraper - Example tweets about movies from www.flicktweets.com.
 These were used in our demo session.
  * move_reviews - Corpus with positivite and negative move reviews.
 A script inserts these into the corpus as classification objects.
 Used in our demo session.
 * setup.py and reinstall - installs the nosy library into Python's site-packages.